mohawk2/data-transform/README.md

 (be careful of locale).
 Booleans and nulls will be stringified into `[true]`, `[false]`, `[null]`.

+## Literal arrays

+These are a single value of type array, expressed as surrounded by `.[]`, with zero or more comma-separated single values.

 ## Mapping expressions

 A mapping expression has a source-value, a mapping operator, and a